ibmjstart/bluemix-sample-tia-node/README.md

 That should be it!
 Head over to your app's URL to start exploring!

-running the app in the browser
+Running the App in the Browser
 --------------------------------------------------------------------------------

 The app consists of 4 types of pages: